natgo/wt-wiki-scraper/wikitext-transpiled/ground/PGZ09.md

 ** High speed, one of the fastest SPAAs in the game
 ** Adequate reverse speed of -15 km/h
 * 2 salvos of smoke grenades can help conceal the vehicle for repositioning
+* AHEAD airburst shells for convenient and stealthy attacks against aircraft

 '''Cons:'''